dask/dask/docs/source/best-practices.rst

 For example ...

 -   For compression you'll probably find that you drop gzip and bz2, and embrace newer systems like lz4, snappy, and Z-Standard that provide better performance and random access.
 -   For storage formats you may find that you want self-describing formats that are optimized for random access, metadata storage, and binary encoding like Parquet, ORC, Zarr, HDF5, GeoTIFF and so on
 -   When working on the cloud you may find that some older formats like HDF5 may not work well
+-   You may want to partition or chunk your data in ways that align well to common queries.
+In Dask DataFrame this might mean choosing a column to sort by for fast selection and joins.
+For Dask dataframe this might mean choosing chunk sizes that are aligned with your access patterns and algorithms.